NK Zagreb: Post-WWII restitution

 After the Second World War, Fizkulturno društvo Zagreb (Zagreb Sports Society) or short FD Zagreb was established on 10 October 1946 by merging newly founded local clubs Sloboda and Tekstilac with re-established Amater and Grafičar.
 Among them, Grafičar was the club with the biggest reputation and results dating back to 1908 when it was founded under the name Hrvatski (tipografski) športski klub Zagreb (Croatian (Typographic) Athletic Club Zagreb).

 In 1950, FD Zagreb changed its name to present-day Nogometni klub Zagreb.
-On 7 February 1952 decision was made for the First Division team Borac Zagreb (ex Milicioner Zagreb) to integrate with Nogometni klub Zagreb who was at the time a second tier club not able to secure a promotion in newly formed Yugoslav football league system.
-NK Zagreb continued to bear its name, acquiring so, a license for the upcoming first division season.
+On 7 February 1952 decision was made for the First Division team Borac Zagreb (ex Milicioner Zagreb) to integrate with Nogometni klub Zagreb who was at the time a second-tier club not able to secure a promotion in newly formed Yugoslav football league system.
+NK Zagreb continued to bear its name, acquiring so, a license for the upcoming first division season that was scheduled to start in less than a month.

 On 9 August 1960 club was once again reunited with NK Grafičar (renovated in 1949) and accepted the adjective "Grafički" to its full name Grafički nogometni klub Zagreb.
-The adjective was soon dropped out of every day usage and was eventually abandoned.
+The adjective was soon dropped out of everyday usage and was eventually abandoned.
 In 1980, NK Zagreb merged with local side NK Zagrebački plavi (which was previously called NK Jedinstvo) from west Trnje neighborhood, whose playground in Veslačka street eventually became Zagreb's training camp and later on, home venue named ZAGREBello.